winngwephyo9/TestingNote/README.md

 /**
  * @event mouseup
- * @description --- MODIFIED: Handles single and double clicks for selection. ---
+ * @description Handles single and double clicks for selection.
  * A single click selects the foremost object.
- * A double click selects the object directly behind the first one, allowing
+ * A double click selects the object directly behind the first one.
- * the user to easily select objects inside the model.
  */
 viewerContainer.addEventListener('mouseup', (event) => {
     const mouseUpPosition = new THREE.Vector2(event.clientX, event.clientY);